 - Wide selection of the aggregate functions, such as SUM, COUNT, MIN, or MAX.

 - Full filter help can be set to source entity or related entity while using the multiple conditions.

 Disadvantages of Roll up fields:

-- An automatic update can be set for a minimum of one hour.
+- Automatic update can be set for a minimum of one hour.